On the generic part of the cohomology of Shimura varieties of abelian type: Generic part of the cohomology of Shimura varieties

 such that $\sG''_\der\xrightarrow{\sim} \sG'_\der$ is an isomorphism and $\sG''_\der\to \sG_\der$ is a central isogeny.
 Moreover, it induces isomorphisms $(\sG_\ad,\sX_\ad)\simeq (\sG''_\ad,\sX_\ad'')\simeq (\sG'_\ad,\sX'_\ad)$ of adjoint Shimura data. \end{lemma} \begin{proof} This is proved in \cite{XZ-cycles}.
 As the revised version \cite{XZ-cycles} has not appeared, we give a proof here for completeness.
 Let $(\sG',\sX')$ be a Shimura variety of Hodge type with a central isogeny $\sG'_\der\to \sG_\der$.
 We take $\sG''=(\sG'\times_{\sG_\ad}\sG)^\circ$.
 Let $h'\in \sX'$ and $h\in \sX$.
 After conjugating $h'$ by some element $g\in \sG_\ad(\RR)$, we can assume that $h'=h\in \sX_\ad$.
 It induces a cocharacter $h''$ of $\sG''(\RR)$, and hence defines a Shimura datum $(\sG'',\sX'')$.
 After replacing the Shimura datum $(\sG',\sX')$ by $(\sG',g(\sX'))$, we obtain the desired diagram.
 The Shimura datum $(\sG',g(\sX'))$ is still of Hodge type by \cite[Proposition 2.3.2]{Deligne-Shimura}. \end{proof}

 By assumption, the results in Corollary \ref{cor-torsion-vanishing-parahoric-level} holds for $(\sG',\sX')$.
-By the above lemma, we need the following two steps to conclude torsion vanishing for $(\sG,\sX)$: \begin{enumerate} \item Torsion vanising for $(\sG',\sX')$ implies torsion vanishing for $(\sG'',\sX'')$. \item Torsion vanising for $(\sG'',\sX'')$ implies torsion vanising for $(\sG,\sX)$. \end{enumerate}
+By the above lemma, we need the following two steps to conclude torsion vanishing for $(\sG,\sX)$: \begin{enumerate} \item Torsion vanishing for $(\sG',\sX')$ implies torsion vanishing for $(\sG'',\sX'')$. \item Torsion vanishing for $(\sG'',\sX'')$ implies torsion vanishing for $(\sG,\sX)$. \end{enumerate}